collicutt-net/collicutt-net.github.io/_posts/2020-12-22-six-things-to-learn-about-success-from-steve-martin.md

 (There’s also a great [NPR podcast with Martin](https://www.npr.org/2020/05/08/852769010/steve-martin-on-his-years-as-a-comic-and-walking-away-from-stand-up) if you don’t have time to read the book.)

-**1. Success takes dedication and time.
-Maybe, for better or worse, longer than you think.**
+**1. Success takes dedication and time.**

-The first and second sentences in Steve Martin’s autobiography “Born Standing Up” are:
+The first couple of sentences in Steve Martin’s autobiography “Born Standing Up” are:

 > I did stand up comedy for 18 years.
 Ten of those years were spent learning, four years were spent refining, and four were spent in wild success.